 If there’s something missing from contemporary life, aside from confidence in our leaders and a large portion of the world’s glaciers, it’s fashionable headwear.
-In 1954, in the United States, the now ubiquitous baseball cap was popularized by players of the eponymous sport, and today, the cotton cap with the adjustable brim has become an unavoidable head-borne virus worldwide.
+In 1954, in the United States, the now ubiquitous baseball cap was popularized by players of the sport, and today, the cotton cap with the adjustable brim has become an unavoidable head-borne virus worldwide.
 So, let us invite you into an archive of headwear spanning 3500 years.
-You’ll see broad brims and flouncy bonnets, peasant cowls and Germany’s Neolithic golden cones.
-We humbly offer this library as inspiration to you dear reader, and hope it sparks the desire to usher in a new era of wild, diverse and extravagant headwear.
+You’ll see broad brims and flouncy bonnets, wolf skins, peasant cowls and Germany’s Neolithic golden cones.
+We humbly offer this library as inspiration to you dear reader, and hope it sparks the desire to usher in a new era of wild, diverse, and extravagant headwear.